 Research and research support

-2018 SJU Summer Scholar Ethan Dias (’19) assisted with conducting interviews with CHROs of institutions that have adopted living wage practices.
+Ethan Dias (’19) assisted with conducting interviews with CHROs of institutions that have adopted living wage practices as an SJU-sponsored Summer Scholar in 2018.

-SJU student Katherine Grimm (’21) provided assistance bringing the the Living Wage Policy Study website to life.
+Katherine Grimm (’21) provided assistance bringing the the Living Wage Policy Study website to life as an SJU student (Management).

 Our contact database is continually updated and refreshed by a team of SJU students.